-Looking for a refreshing break after walking around the French capital?
-Head for the Tuileries Garden!
+Craving a refreshing break after wandering around Paris?
+Make your way to the Tuileries Garden!

-Located in the heart of the 1st arrondissement of Paris, it is the largest and oldest French garden in Paris, a.k.a. the City of Light.
+Situated in the heart of Paris’ 1st arrondissement, this garden is not only the largest but also one of the oldest French-style gardens in the City of Light.

 The Tuileries Garden in a few words